Filipinos in Saudi Arabia

-Filipinos in Saudi Arabia are either migrants or descendants of the Philippines living in Saudi Arabia.
-Saudi Arabia is currently the largest hirer of Overseas Filipino Workers (OFWs), and has the largest Filipino population in the Middle East.
+Filipinos in Saudi Arabia are migrants or descendants of the Philippines who live in Saudi Arabia.
+Saudi Arabia is currently the largest employer of Overseas Filipino Workers (OFWs), and has the largest Filipino population in the Middle East.
 Filipinos make up the fourth-largest group of foreigners in Saudi Arabia, and are the second-largest source of remittances to the Philippines.

 Migration history

 Filipinos first arrived in Saudi Arabia in 1973, when a group of Filipino engineers migrated to the country.
-Today, staff at the Saudi Arabian embassy in the Philippines process between 800 and 900 jobs for Filipinos daily.
+As of 2009, staff at the Saudi Arabian embassy in the Philippines process between 800 and 900 jobs for Filipinos daily.
 In 2008, Saudi Arabia had 300,000 job orders for Filipinos.
 Later, in the first time hiring Filipino medical professionals, Saudi Arabia announced intentions to hire 6,000 Filipinos as doctors and nurses between 2009 and 2011.
 In addition to medical professionals, Filipinos work as automotive workers, construction workers, and engineers, as well as in the fields of desalination, petroleum production and processing, telecommunications, and transportation.
+In 2023, there were an estimated 130,000 Filipino nurses working in Saudi Arabia.